hps/heartland-nopcommerce-plugin/README.md

+** This repository is no longer maintained.
+Please contact Heartland developer support with any questions **

 ## SecureSubmit nopCommerce Payment Gateway

 This extension allows nopCommerce to use the Heartland Payment Systems Gateway.
 All card data is tokenized using Heartland's SecureSubmit product.